Want People to Like You Instantly? Use These 5 Psychology-Backed Tricks That Actually Work

 So the real question is: how can we improve those relationships?

 Here’s the good news: you don’t need to fake anything or change who you are.
-You just need to understand how people work, and apply a few simple psychological tools to build genuine, meaningful connections.
+You just need to understand how people work and learn to apply a few simple psychological tools to build genuine, meaningful connections.
+Many of these behaviours stem from the psychological triggers that influence our everyday decisions, explored in Why We Obey: The Hidden Psychological Triggers Behind Our Choices.

-Let’s dive into five proven techniques that will help you boost your likability and connect more easily with others.
+Let’s look at five proven techniques that can help you boost your likability and connect more easily with others.
 They’re practical, approachable, and surprisingly effective.
+Some of them may already be influencing your conversations without you even realising it.

 The Law of Similarity